 COMPLICATING SECURITIES CLASS ACTIONS

-At press time, there had been eight contested leave motions in Ontario.
+There have been several contested leave motions in Ontario.
 Leave was granted in part in six cases (Imax, Arctic Glacier, CIBC, Manulife, Canadian Solar, Celestica) and outrightly denied in two (Western Coal, Kinross).
 The defendants consented to leave in five instances (Agnico Eagle, Canada Lithium, SNC-Lavalin, Sino-Forest, easyHome).
 Otherwise in Canada there have only been two leave motions in securities class actions.
 Leave was denied in BC in Round v.
 McDonald Detwiler and granted in Québec in Theratechnologies, where the leave decision is under appeal to the Supreme Court of Canada.

 LEAVE IN ONTARIO

 Meanwhile, the leave cases in Ontario, and in other provinces, continue to evolve or grow more complicated — depending on your point of view.
 As Matthew Fleming and Thomas Wilson of Dentons LLP wrote: In Mask v.
 Silvercorp Metals Inc., the Court of Appeal for Ontario upheld a decision refusing leave to commence an action for secondary market misrepresentation under section 138.8 of the Ontario Securities Act.
 The Court of Appeal’s decision, released on August 24, 2016, confirms that the test for leave in statutory secondary market claims must be viewed as a substantive hurdle to such claims and that judges considering a motion for leave may weigh and evaluate the evidence before them.